brodieG/r2c/README.md

 We compare `{r2c}` to various alternatives using pre-sorted and pre-grouped (or split) data set as previously.
-Pre-sorting and pre-grouping allows us to focus timings on the statistic computation as the sorting and grouping steps will be similar across most implementations.
+Pre-sorting and pre-grouping allows us to focus timings on the statistic computation[^11].
 Notwithstanding, fast group statistic calculation benefits from fast sorting, and this is possible in R thanks to [`{data.table}`][1] contributing their fast radix sort starting with R 3.3.0.